 Punch noted that bullets create more of an injury than just the skin, bones, organs and muscles that they cut through, adding that, “It takes more than a stitch to heal a wound because bullets are so often powered by hate.”

-In that vein, she said, recovering requires that hate be replaced with deep value and love.
+In that vein, she said, recovery requires that hate be replaced with deep value and love.

 “That’s not something that I do in the hospital by myself.
-It takes family and community to help someone truly heal.”
+It takes family and community to help someone truly heal,” she said.

 And more lives can be saved and outcomes can be better if more people in high-risk communities would learn first aid for gunshot victims.
 Simply stopping the bleeding can save a life, Punch said.
 It’s an important issue to Punch, who is also co-director of Stop the Bleed STL, which teaches first aid for trauma cases, similar to what is taught in the military.

-Her T Community Health Center at 5874 Delmar Blvd. will offer training from 9 a.m. until 7 p.m., Thursday, May 23.
+Her “T” community health education center at 5874 Delmar Blvd. will offer training from 9 a.m. until 7 p.m., Thursday, May 23.
 More information can be found by visiting www.STBSTL.com

 Bill Beene was born and raised in north St. Louis.
 He has been a journalist for 12 years.
 He enjoys cooking and roller skating.
 He lives in the historic Ville neighborhood.